stephangroen/tesla-php-client/README.md

 ## Client response
 All calls just return an array with the data as described in the API docs mentioned above.

+## 408 responses
+You might get some 408 responses when your vehicle still needs to wake up.
+Wait for a moment and try again.